matthew-lim-matthew-lim/tinder-bot/README.md

     - Email or text me when a date is set up.
 - Machine learning to help increase odds of swiping right on my type 🥺.

+### TODO:
+- Write better documentation on the what the differences are between the programs.

 ### IMPORTANT

 - You will need to comment out a line in the package: In `utils.py`, you will need to comment out `"recently_active": user["recently_active"],`.
 Don't worry if you can't find this line yourself, as running the program will cause this error to throw and will link you to the erroneous line that needs to be commented out.